Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Paden-Kahan subproblems

-Inverse kinematics can be divided into sub-calculations to solve the equations fully mathetically with all alternatives.
-This is called Paden-Kahan subproblems (about 4) or canonical inverse kinematics.
-Following additional subproblems will be added to the original set, e. g. those of Pardos-Gotor.
+Inverse kinematics can be divided into sub-calculations to find all exact solutions.
+This is called Paden-Kahan subproblems or canonical inverse kinematics.

-The result is faster than the iterative process usually used and all alternative joint angles are provided.
-Knowing all alternatives allow to choose the best trajectory solution.
+A 6 axis industrial robot has e. g. up to 8 possible solutions.
+Knowing all solutions allow to choose the best trajectory (or force/torque or whatever the criteria are) solution.

 To allow Paden-Kahan, the mechanical configuration can support and ease the application of the subproblems.
 The following constructions will ease it:
 * consecutive axes crossing at one point, e. g. spheric axes.
-For rotation (PK2) or translation (PG2)
+For rotational (PK2) or translational (PG2) axes
 * rotations (PK3) or translations (PG1, PG3) to a given distance
-* half of the screw definition is a point on the axis.
+* part of the screw definition is chossing a point on the axis.
 This point can be choosen such that different axes share one point
 * axes being parallel to each other (PG4)
 * rotation about a single axis (PK1)